anseki/plain-draggable/README.md

 *Type:* boolean
 *Default:* `false`

-If `true` is specified, the draggable element stops a moving immediately, and it does not receive mouse operations.
+If `true` is specified, the draggable element stops the moving immediately, and it does not receive mouse operations.

 ### `element`